cjmoreno094/Fitness-Friend/docs/tutorials/before-you-begin-tracking.md

 To test your development system:.

 1. Create and check out a test branch of your fork of the Fitness Tracking repository.
-In the below example, `<path to fitness-friend repo>` is where you cloned the **fitness-tracking-api** repository to.
+In the below example, `<path to fitness-friend repo>` is where you cloned the **fitness-friend** repository to.

    ```text
    cd <path to fitness-friend repo>